bungle/lua-resty-session/README.md

 #### number session.usebefore

 `session.usebefore` holds the expiration time based on session usgae (expiration time will be generated when the session is saved or started).
-This iexpiry time is only stored client-side in the cookie.
+This expiry time is only stored client-side in the cookie.
 Note that just opening a session will not update the cookie!
 To mark the session as used you must call `session:start`.
 (You can also use `session:save` but that will also write session data to the storage, whereas just calling `start` reads the session data and updates the `usebefore` value in the